lsst-dm/docsteady/docs/developer.rst

 The project is now set up with tox - run tox before your commit to do type checking run tests etc.

+Before tagging a release make sure the the pushed version passes github actions.

 New Recipe
 -----------